Min Y Mor

 A useful porch leads off from the front door with hanging space for coats and storage area for boots, wellies, flip flops or sandals.

-The first floor landing, which has a small reading area overlooking the sea, has four bedrooms, a bathroom and separate toilet leading from it.
-Guests can take in stunning sea views whilst lying in the memory foam bed in the beautifully furnished master bedroom and equally stunning views of two bays are on offer in the stunning second bedroom from its day bed/window seat in the pentagonal bay.
+The first floor landing, which has a small reading area overlooking the sea, has four bedrooms and a family bathroom.
+Guests can take in stunning sea views whilst lying in the memory foam bed in the beautifully furnished master bedroom and equally fabulous views of two bays are on offer in the stunning second bedroom - with brand new ensuite shower - from its day bed/window seat in the pentagonal bay.
 A large third bedroom with double and single bed within and fourth bedroom with New England style bunk beds, conclude the sleeping accommodation.

-The rear garden allowing outside dining, is an undoubted bonus, as is the spacious outhouse/boathouse and driveway which accommodates up to 3 cars.
+The rear garden, allowing outside dining, is an undoubted bonus, as is the spacious outhouse/boathouse and driveway which accommodates up to 3 cars.
+Leisure items stored in the outhouse and offered for guests' use include wetsuits, boogie boards, crabbing equipment and buckets and spades.

 |Size||Sleeps up to 9, 4 bedrooms|